sarahrshannon/sarahrshannon.github.io/_projects/2_project.md

 importance: 2
 category: work
 ---

-I generated global glacier volume loss projections for climate scenarios that exceed 2 degrees global average warming relative to the pre-industrial period.
+As part of the [High-End Climate Impacts and Extremes (HELIX) project](https://helixclimate.eu/), I generated global glacier volume loss projections for climate scenarios that exceed the 2 degree Paris target.
 The projections were made by developing a glacier scheme for the JULES land surface model and forcing this with an ensemble of downscaled CMIP5 models.
-The work was for the [High-End Climate Impacts and Extremes (HELIX) project](https://helixclimate.eu/).

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">